open-life-science/application-forms/OLS-application-template.md

 ***Open**

 _What inspires you to work openly in research?
-Please respond in a maximum of 200 words.
+Please respond in a minumum of 100 words (2-3 sentences) and maximum of 200 words.
 You can use MarkDown formatting (see:[ https://commonmark.org/help/](https://commonmark.org/help/))._

 <your answer>

 ***Challenges**

 _What challenges have you faced in working in open science?
-Please respond in a maximum of 200 words.
+Please respond in a minumum of 100 words (2-3 sentences) and maximum of 200 words.
 You can use MarkDown formatting (see:[ https://commonmark.org/help/](https://commonmark.org/help/))._

 <your answer>

 ***Learning**

 _What are your learning goals in the Open Life Science program?
-Please respond in a maximum of 200 words.
+Please respond in a minumum of 100 words (2-3 sentences) and maximum of 200 words.
 You can use MarkDown formatting (see:[ https://commonmark.org/help/](https://commonmark.org/help/))._

 <your answer>

 ***Community***
 _What community/communities are you working with or have worked with in the past?
 Please note this could be any type of community in the context of academia, research, industry or something in your neighbourhood.
 Tell us about your experience working with this community, such as the nature of your involvement and aspects of community participation you liked or disliked.
-If you haven't worked with any community before, tell us why you are interest in being part of our diverse community.
-Please respond in a maximum of 250 words.
+If you haven't worked with any community before, tell us why you are interested in being part of our diverse community.
+Please respond in a minumum of 100 words (2-3 sentences) and maximum of 200 words.
 You can use MarkDown formatting (see:[ https://commonmark.org/help/](https://commonmark.org/help/))._
 <your answer>

 ***Mentor**

 _What do you expect from a mentor?
-Please respond in a maximum of 200 words.
+Please respond in a minumum of 100 words (2-3 sentences) and maximum of 200 words.
 You can use MarkDown formatting (see:[ https://commonmark.org/help/](https://commonmark.org/help/))._

 <your answer>